-At our practice, Dr. Flex and Dr. Hodge are able to diagnose and treat a wide variety of TMDs, so if you’ve had lingering problems with your jaw or frequently suffer from headaches, read on below to learn about how you can finally get relief.
+At our practice, Dr. Flex and Dr. Blanton are able to diagnose and treat a wide variety of TMDs, so if you’ve had lingering problems with your jaw or frequently suffer from headaches, read on below to learn about how you can finally get relief.

 Diagnosis & Treatment

 Your TMJ can start to experience problems for a number of reasons, with the most common being stress, injury, or arthritis.
 These can all cause the jaw to become stiff and painful.
 In many cases, it tends to pop and click often, and it can even become stuck while opening or closing.
 TMJ problems can also lead to strain in the facial muscles that can cause chronic migraines and earaches.